Eddie Rosario Player Props: Braves vs. Marlins

 Eddie Rosario At The Plate

-- Rosario is batting .224 with four doubles, a triple, three home runs and six walks.
+- Rosario is hitting .224 with four doubles, a triple, three home runs and six walks.

-- In 53.8% of his games this year (14 of 26), Rosario has picked up at least one hit, and in five of those games (19.2%) he recorded multiple hits.
+- Rosario has picked up a hit in 53.8% of his 26 games this year, with at least two hits in 19.2% of those games.

 - He has scored in eight of 26 games (30.8%), including multiple runs twice.